titilda/appunti/Foundations of Artificial Intelligence/index.md

 The idea is take a state and from it draw the tree with every way the state can take, until I arrive to the final state.

-So I build from zero everytime?
+So I build from zero every time?
 Yes, I do.

 Dear reader, before continuing, try to answer this question, why i prefer build a tree?